jopemachine/awesome-stars/README.md

 - [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.
 - [react-dnd/react-dnd](https://github.com/react-dnd/react-dnd) - Drag and Drop for React
 - [salesforce/tough-cookie](https://github.com/salesforce/tough-cookie) - RFC6265 Cookies and CookieJar for Node.js
-- [microsoft/vscode-js-debug](https://github.com/microsoft/vscode-js-debug) - The VS Code JavaScript debugger
+- [microsoft/vscode-js-debug](https://github.com/microsoft/vscode-js-debug) - A DAP-compatible JavaScript debugger.
+Used in VS Code, VS, + more
 - [KennethanCeyer/browser-detect](https://github.com/KennethanCeyer/browser-detect) - :globe_with_meridians: simplify detecting your browser.
 - [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries
 - [thebuilder/react-intersection-observer](https://github.com/thebuilder/react-intersection-observer) - React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.